ginic/multipa/README.md

 We aim to include more languages to take into account linguistic diversity.

+## Installation
+Use a virtual environment, such as anaconda, with python 3.10.
+It's also a good idea to upgrade pip before you start: `pip install --upgrade pip`.
+Install pytorch dependencies first: `pip install torch==1.11.0 torchvision==0.12.0 torchaudio==0.11.0`
+Then install remaining requirements: `pip install -r requirements.txt`

 ## How to run
 First, run `pip install -r requirements.txt` for required packages if you need.